KenzKat27/POCTF2024-WriteUps/Crypto/Crypto 100-3 - For All the World to See/README.md

 ![Cipher.jpg](Photos/Cipher.jpg)

 The decrypted text was:
->"Speak the name Nebuchadnezzer no one forgets the Babylonian we all look on"
+>"Speak the name Nebuchadnezzar no one forgets the Babylonian we all look on"

 Entering **Nebuchadnezzar** for the VeraCrypt password reveals the flag in a txt file.